Gagravarr/AlfrescoDataListDownload/README.md

 using the MMT jar, and restart Tomcat.

 The export is handled by a site dashlet.
-On the site where you would like to export Data Lists, customise the site and add the **DataList Export Dashlet** to your site.
+On the site where you would like to export Data Lists, Customise the Dashboard and add the **DataList Export** Dashlet to your site.
 No configuration is required, just pick the DataList you'd like to export and the format to export in!

 License